jjochum87/SciComm_Blog/_posts/2021-10-01-nanoparticles.md

 Based on: [Thermal Traits of MNPs under High-Frequency Magnetic Fields: Disentangling the Effect of Size and Coating](https://www.mdpi.com/2079-4991/11/3/797/htm).

-A similar article has been published on the [MGML webpage](https://mgml.eu/news/2021/nanoparticle-heating)
+This article has been published similarly on the [MGML webpage](https://mgml.eu/news/2021/nanoparticle-heating)